 Smart technologies don’t just benefit those in facilities though.
-Here are some of the other reasons you’ll want to smarten up your buildings in 2018:
+Here are some of the other reasons you should smarten up your buildings:

 - Your employees: Workers will benefit from automated processes that will save them time and prevent frustration caused by struggling with equipment.
 They’ll also be safer and more secure in a building with automated alarms, sensors, and security features.

 - Your customers: Visitors will feel more comfortable in a building with a controlled environment.
 In addition, a smart building can provide personalized access and information to guests, based on their reasons for visiting.
 For example, you can provide visitors with a smart badge that provides access only to areas they will need to go and that activates digital signage to provide information specific to their visit.

 - Your company: Your organization can boost its bottom line by saving money caused by energy waste and inefficiency.
 You can easily control things like temperature and power consumption based on use and occupancy.
 Smart safety and security features can also reduce liability.
 Predictive maintenance improves productivity because equipment can be repaired or replaced before it malfunctions and disrupts work.

 - The environment: Commercial buildings account for 30 to 40 percent of energy use, so smarter energy consumption now can have a big impact on sustainability.
 Smart technologies can make buildings “greener” and improve the environment at large as well as the environment for occupants.
 In addition to improving energy efficiency, sensors can also monitor air quality within the building and more.